Prospective

 What can you tell me about applying to the M.S.
 Program?

 We use somewhat less stringent criteria for selection to the M.S.
 Program, but most of what is stated above still applies.
 The M.S.
-Program is a good option for applicants who are research-focused, but either do not want to attend a Ph.D. program or do not yet have sufficient research experience for a high-quality Ph.D. program.
+Program is a great option for applicants who are research-focused, but either do not want to attend a Ph.D. program or do not yet have sufficient research experience for a high-quality Ph.D. program.
 More information is available here.